 "Er… why would Scrimgeour have—?"

 "—To influence the Muggles and European Ministries to stay out of Britain's problems.
 To be quite frank, they don't care anymore, they tried in the beginning, but it's quite obvious Scrimgeour didn't want help even though the Muggle government pleaded."

 Remus shook his head.
 "Dumbledore has sent warnings to the Ministries in the past.
 I think their relationship with Scrimgeour left them all sour."

-"We also think the Ministries abroad are in denial, or have not noticed the minute changes in attitude over the years, but recently Berlin and France, have noticed the stir of Death Eaters and are fighting back," James said.
+"The Ministries abroad are in denial, or have not noticed the minute changes in attitude over the years, but recently they've started noticing the stir of Death Eaters and are fighting back," James said.
 "The Berlin Minister was found dead yesterday, apparently she killed herself."

 Remus nodded.
-"She went missing after our last Order meeting.
-She probably killed herself under the influence of the Imperious Curse that made her kill herself."
+"She went missing after our last Order meeting… most likely had been under the influence of the Imperious Curse that made her kill herself."